 Oregon’s Loeb State Park has a very nice campground on the banks of the Chetco River.
-It’s mainly an RV campground; there are only four tent sites.
+It’s mainly an RV campground; there are only four walk-in sites which on busy days are an island of tents in a sea of RVs.
 There are also three wooden cabins.
 Except for the cabins there are no reservations; all the sites are first-come, first-served.
 The campground does fill up in summer but it’s usually possible to get a site if you show up in the morning.

 The campground is in a peaceful, quiet location, just off the little-used North Bank Road.
 It’s very pleasantly wooded (no redwoods though), but with lots of open areas that make it feel bright and sunny.
 Since the park is a few miles inland the weather is much warmer and more pleasant than it is on the coast.